ruslandem/evemapper/README.md

 # EveMapper

-EveMapper is an online tool to help you with some aspects of playing the Eve Online game.
+EveMapper is a signature logging, route planner and solar system mapping tool in the Eve Online game.

 ## Installation